 Over the last nine months, I’ve talked with hundreds of businesses, and many have been struggling to reach new buyers.

-People with deep industry connections say booking calls with existing contacts during the pandemic has been easy, but everyone is struggling with developing new relationships among decision makers they don’t know.
+People with deep industry connections say booking calls with existing contacts during the pandemic has been easy, but everyone is struggling with developing new relationships in a virtual environment among decision makers they don’t know.

 Without conferences, trade shows, banquets, mixers and other means to meet new prospects, many have resorted to cold-call outreach as one of the now-limited options to build business.
 According to LinkedIn, cold calls and cold emails are an immediate turn-off, with only 4 percent of buyers reporting favorable impressions.
 However, when sales representatives reach out through mutual connections, the meter jumps to 87 percent favorability.
 Clearly, utilizing existing relationships to get referrals and establish new business is the fast track to connecting with new buyers.